-Did you know that you can make your own gorgeous heart window gel clings for Valentine’s Day?
+Did you know that you can make your own gorgeous Valentine’s Day window clings?
 Customize the color, shape, and texture using 100% nontoxic ingredients to make the most squishy, translucent, and colorful window gel clings!
-In addition to making a beautiful Valentine’s Day decoration, there is plenty of Valentine’s Day science to learn from making these as well.
+In addition to making a beautiful Valentine’s Day decoration, there is plenty of Valentine’s Day STEM to learn from making these as well!

 *This post contains affiliate links.
 Please see our disclosure policy.

-To make our heart window gel clings we gathered these supplies:
+To make our valentine gel clings we gathered these supplies:

 After gathering our supplies we followed these directions:

 - Add gelatin all at once to the hot water.
 Use a whisk to stir to make sure it all dissolves.
 Spoon out any bubbles.

 - Pour the mixture into the baking sheet.
 You want it to be about a quarter of an inch thick (½ – ¾ cm).
 It doesn’t have to be exact, but make sure it is level.

 - Once the gelatin mixture has cooled a bit (10-15 minutes), have fun dropping food coloring into the gel and swirling it around with a toothpick.
 For extra flare, sprinkle glitter over the top or add a few beads or googly eyes.
 You probably only have about 30 minutes before the gelatin starts to harden, so don’t dawdle!